Personalised gym bag

 Recycled rPET is woven from post-consumer bottles and prints identically to virgin polyester.
 The exact recycled percentage differs between bodies, so we quote the figure for the specific holdall you pick from its product spec, not as a round-number claim.
 That ties the recycled content to the precise body in your order.

 A coated polyester barrel takes ink differently from a flat tote.
-Screen print lays a bold, flat club crest on the side panel at volume and holds up to repeated kit washes when it is plastisol-cured.
+Screen print lays a bold, flat brand mark on the side panel at volume and holds up to repeated kit washes when it is plastisol-cured.
 Transfer and DTF handle a multi-colour badge or a photographic sponsor logo on a smaller print window.
 The curved barrel limits print height, so the artwork is sized to the flattest panel.

 For a leisure-centre swim programme the wet/dry pocket does the heavy lifting, isolating a wet costume from a dry change.
-A modest run lets a single PT studio brand a small batch without a club-sized commitment.
+A modest run lets a single PT studio brand a small batch without a chain-sized commitment.
 Corporate wellness buyers tend to favour a neutral body in the company colour, so the bag reads as a benefit rather than a billboard at the gym.

 | Buyer | Format | Capacity | Lead spec |